 E-cigarettes are devices that use cartridges containing flavorings and nicotine in liquid form to simulate smoking.
 They are also called electronic nicotine delivery systems or e-cigarettes and were launched in the market in 2004 by Chinese entrepreneurs.
 Since then, knowledge and awareness about their usage has grown in leaps and bounds, and today they represent a multi-billion dollar industry.

 Many countries around the world are still undecided about what to do with e-cigarettes.
-A good number of them are satisfied with formulating regulations to control their sale and usage, and they normally exaggerate the risks of using the e-cigarettes (commonly referred to as vaping).
+A good number of them are satisfied with formulating regulations to control their sale and usage, and they normally exaggerate the risks of using the e-liquid (commonly referred to as vaping).
 Other countries, however, have taken matters further and completely banned the use and sale of all e-cigarettes, even those which do not contain nicotine.
 So, which countries have banned electronic cigarettes?

 Here is a list of those countries and a brief summary of the reasoning behind the ban.